WBO release statement on Billy Joe Saunders license ruling

 It is expected that Saunders will be relieved of his title, with his next move uncertain.

-At this point, a suspension remains possible, although no official rules or regulations have been broken in the UK.
+A suspension remains possible, although no official rules or regulations have been broken in the UK.

 This means Saunders could still line up a fight by the end of the year if VADA doesn’t push for any further punishment.